Abdulwahaab710/ocTerminal/README.md

 ocTerminal is a python script that allows you to check the bus schedule from the terminal

-To use the script you will need to get an API key from [OC transpo](http://www.octranspo.com/developers), and then add the api key to the json file.
+To use the script you will need to get an API key from [OC transpo](http://www.octranspo.com/developers), and then add the api key to the **.env file**.

 ## Installation
 First clone the repository